 Turn a basic holiday barbecue into an epic party with these 4th of July party ideas for decorations, food, drinks, and fun.
 Don’t forget to save on all the things with these deals and coupons:

-1. Freeze blueberries, strawberries, and blackberries to use in Sprite for a patriotic drink.
+1. Freeze blueberries, strawberries, and blackberries to use in lemon lime soda for a patriotic drink.

 Use these soda coupons for extra savings.